gnosischain/documentation/docs/specs/bridges/amb/deployment/add-on-xdai-and-amb-bridge-oracles-one-the-same-node.md

   oracles on the same node
 ---

-# Add-on: xDai and AMB bridge oracles on the same node
+# Add-on: GC and AMB bridge oracles on the same node

 There are several benefits to hosting the xDai bridge and Arbitrary Message Bridge oracles on the same node: